-The School, through Bridgeprep Academy of Florida, Inc., entered into a lease agreement to lease its school facilities.
-The first payment commenced on October 1, 2018 and ends September 30, 2038.
+The School, through Bridgeprep Academy, Inc., entered into a lease agreement to lease its school facilities.
+The first payment commenced on October 1, 2021 and ends June 30, 2041.
 The lease has an option to renew unless a written termination notice is given in advance.
-For the year ended June 30, 2022, the School paid a monthly rent amount of approximately \$94,000.
-The School will pay a base rent per student of \$1,400 with fixed annual increases of 2.5% of the previous year.
+For the year ended June 30, 2024, the School paid a monthly rent amount of \$100,250.
+For the year ended June 30, 2024, the amount paid by the School for the use of the facilities was \$1,203,000.

 On July 1, 2021, the School implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements for the facility lease.
 The School used an interest rate of 5.75% based on the average incremental borrowing rate of the Organization to discount the annual lease payments and recognize the intangible right to use this asset and the lease liability as of July 1, 2021.
-The interest expense was \$874,321 and the amortization of the right-to-use asset was \$838,313 for the year ended June 30, 2022.
+The interest expense was \$968,668 and the amortization of the right-to-use asset was \$838,313 for the year ended June 30, 2024.